 Shepherd University non-student employees who are victims of sexual harassment while on the job, whether or not the incident is perpetrated by a university employee, should report the incident immediately to their supervisor, or the affirmative action director if the alleged perpetrator is the employee’s supervisor.
-Shepherd University student employees who are victims of sexual harassment while on the job at Shepherd University, whether or not the instance is allegedly perpetrated by a University employee, should report the instance immediately to their supervisor, or if the alleged perpetrator is their supervisor, the report should be made either to the Provost or to the Dean of Students, as appropriate.
+Shepherd University student employees who are victims of sexual harassment while on the job at Shepherd University, whether or not the instance is allegedly perpetrated by a University employee, should report the instance immediately to their supervisor, or if the alleged perpetrator is their supervisor, the report should be made either to the Provost or to the Coordinator of Student Conduct in Student Affairs, as appropriate.
 Instances of sexual harassment alleged by nonemployee students may be reported to the supervisor of the accused, if the accused is an employee of the University, or to the Student Affairs Office.
 In order to allow a formal investigation, a complaint must be written and signed, and the complainant must furnish his or her mailing address.

 Any University employee who has been found by the University, after appropriate investigation to have sexually harassed another employee or student of the university will be subject to appropriate sanctions depending on the circumstances, from a warning letter in his or her file up to and including termination.
 Any student who is found guilty of sexual harassment of a university employee while on the job at Shepherd University or another Shepherd University student will be subject to the established student disciplinary process.